justin-john/elet/README.md

 By using above files we can start to create an application.

 In examples folder of this repo, there is an example usage of elet in an application.
+Please refer [doc](https://github.com/justin-john/elet/blob/master/examples/README.md) for set up the example application.

 ### Guide